rousseau1234/Assignment3Test/README.md

 The **Open/Closed** principle is used by keeping the system open to extension but closed to modification.
 For instance, when additional features are to be added, such as adding additional requisition categories or modifying approval procedures, they are added without altering the main code.
 The operations are in module form, and new functionality, such as different kinds of items or new approval rules, can be added by adding new functions or classes rather than changing the existing ones.

+## Composition Over Inheritance

+The system follows the **Composition over Inheritance** principle by keeping all the tasks in one class instead of using many related classes.
+Each function like `submit_requisition()` or `respond_requisition()` does a specific task.
+This keeps the code tidy, simple to change, and easy to add new features in the future without turning the code messy or complex.

 ## Single Responsibility Principle

 Each function and class within the system follows the **Single Responsibility Principle**, performing one specific task.
 For example, the `submit_requisition()` function performs the task of submitting a requisition only, while the `respond_requisition()` function handles the manager's response to pending requisitions.
 With responsibilities divided, the system is easier to maintain and has less room for error.
 Each part of the system is handling one specific item, and therefore the code is easier to understand and modify.